mynk-tmr/notes/Build_Tools/Git.md

 - new `branch` -> new copy
 - `HEAD` is pointer to current local branch ; when it points to a specific commit -> detached

+2 ways to integrate branches
+- merge : combine end-points and point to it.
+	- **fast-forward**: move main branch's tip forward onto feat tip
+	- **2 parent**: new commit is created (merge commit)
+- rebase : replay all commits on 1 branch on a different branch

 ```shell
 cat .git/HEAD #ref: refs/heads/main
 ```